-The purpose of this policy is to provide a framework for the optimum investment of Camden Council's funds at the most favourable rate of interest available to it at the time to maximize returns whilst having due consideration of risk tolerance, liquidity and security for its investments.

-While exercising the power to invest, consideration needs to be given to the preservation of capital, liquidity and the return on investment.
-Council therefore has several primary objectives for its investment portfolio:

-Compliance with legislation, regulations, the "prudent person" tests of the Trustee Act and best practice guidelines.

-- Preservation of capital is the main priority of the investment portfolio.
+- 4.1 The objective of the Policy is to provide a framework for the optimum investment of Council's funds at the most favourable rate of interest available to it at the time to maximise returns while having due consideration of risk tolerance, liquidity and security for its investments. - 4.2 While exercising the power to invest, consideration needs to be given to the preservation of capital, liquidity and the return on investment.
+Council therefore has several primary objectives for its investment portfolio: - Compliance with legislation, regulations, the "prudent person" tests of the Trustee Act 1925, and best practice guidelines. - Preservation of capital is the main priority of the investment portfolio.
 Investments are to be placed in a manner that seeks to ensure security and safeguarding of the investment portfolio.
-This includes managing credit and interest rate risk within identified thresholds and parameters. - Investments should be allocated to ensure there is sufficient liquidity to meet all reasonably anticipated cash flow requirements, as and when they fall due, without incurring the risk of significant costs due to the unanticipated sale of an investment. - Investments are expected to maximize returns in line with Council's risk tolerance, having taken due care to ensure that Council deals on the most efficient terms reasonably possible.
+This includes managing credit and interest rate risk within identified thresholds and parameters. - Investments should be allocated to ensure there is sufficient liquidity to meet all reasonably anticipated cash flow requirements, as and when they fall due, without incurring the risk of significant costs due to the unanticipated sale of an investment. - Investments are expected to maximise returns in line with Council's risk tolerance, having taken due care to ensure that Council deals on the most efficient terms reasonably possible.